carlosms/vscode-babelfish/README.md

 ## Install

-The extension is published in the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=carlosms.vscode-babelfish).
-You can search for **vscode-babelfish** from the VS Code Extensions view and install it from your editor.
+The extension is published in the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=carlosms.babelfish).
+You can search for **babelfish** from the VS Code Extensions view and install it from your editor.

 Now you can run the command **`Bblfsh: Parse UAST`** from the Command Palette.